Parichehr13/physiological-systems-modeling/README.md

 1. Open any project folder in MATLAB.
 2. Run the main `.m` script.
+3. Read the local notes or report if included.
-3. Review the corresponding figures and notes to interpret the model behavior.
+4. Review the figure in that folder to interpret the main result.

-Many folders also include:

-- `README.md` with a short explanation of the model
-- `figures/` containing exported plots from the simulations

 ## Recommended Entry Points